Liability for Payroll Taxes

 From a fairness and tax administration standpoint, the liability for such claims should belong to the entity that initiates and benefits from the claim and should only be expanded to the PEO in cases of fraud or knowledge of an improper claim.

-Reps.
-Beth Van Duyne (R-TX) and Mike Thompson (D-CA) will soon introduce legislation that makes clear the liability for payroll tax credit claims made by PEO clients belongs to the entity that initiates and benefits from the claim, and is only expanded to a PEO in cases of fraud or knowledge of an improper claim.
-The bill lays out a clear, fair liability determination process by establishing that PEOs and clients are each solely responsible for the respective information they own.
+This legislation makes clear the liability for payroll tax credit claims made by PEO clients belongs to the entity that initiates and benefits from the claim, and is only expanded to a PEO in cases of fraud or knowledge of an improper claim.
+The bill also lays out a clear, fair liability determination process by establishing that PEOs and clients are each solely responsible for the respective information they own.
+Additionally, H.R.
+3223 instructs the IRS to release the approved payroll tax credits contained on an amended PEO return that are not being audited.

 Payroll Tax Resources